 Meet our team

-Robbie (he/him) is a sophomore at UC Berkeley and studies psychology.
+Robbie (he/him) is a junior at UC Berkeley and studies psychology.
 He likes to meet new people and has a lot of fun working with Lean On Me.
+He loves to destress with some easygoing exercise like swimming.
+He also really likes to play video games and watch horror movies!

-Madeline is a third year from Sacramento, CA studying Nutritional Science.
+Madeline (she/her) is a fourth year from Sacramento, CA studying Nutritional Science.
 She loves the outdoors, soccer, baking, yoga, and hiking and is excited to study abroad in the Netherlands in the spring.